Picea glauca

 Today, it is primarily used for its wood, and is exploited for commercial timber throughout much of its range.
 See Burns and Honkala (1990) for a review of its significance as a timber species.
 The 'densata' cultivar, popularly called Black Hills spruce, is extremely popular for horticultural use in very cold climates.
 Lutz spruce is particularly popular for use in guitar soundboards (numerous internet citations).

-White spruce has been the most popular selection for the U.S. Capitol Christmas tree, being used 13 times (as of 2020) since the tradition began in 1964.
-Lutz spruce was selected once, in 2015 (Westover 2015), and was the first Capitol Christmas tree sourced from Alaska.
+White spruce has been the most popular selection for the U.S. Capitol Christmas tree, being used 13 times (as of 2024) since the tradition began in 1964.
+The trees were mostly sourced from Minnesota, Michigan, and Wisconsin, but one (in 1997) was a Black Hills spruce; moreover, Lutz spruce was selected once, in 2015, and was the first Capitol Christmas tree sourced from Alaska.

 This species has been used extensively in dendrochronology.
 Studies have examined forest response to autecological factors, tree physiology, fire ecology, spruce budworm outbreaks, climate change, dendrochemistry questions including isotope ratio work, geomorphic change, permafrost dynamics, arctic driftwood, and a variety of miscellaneous topics.
 White spruce has proven particularly useful in dendroclimatology because it is one of the more long-lived trees found in northern North America, and sites have been developed across a spatial range covering a hundred degrees of longitude.